Skip to main content

 About

-Alchemy Factory is a single player and multiplayer casual strategy game.
+Alchemy Factory is a single player casual management game with medieval and historical themes.
 It was developed by D5 Copperhead and was released on December 11, 2025.
 It received very positive reviews from players.

 Alchemy FactoryA medieval sandbox blending alchemy, automation & shopkeeping!
 As a magic apprentice, build your empire of automated production lines crafting potions, metals, and jewels.
 Rise from a humble shop owner to an industry-dominating alchemy magnate!
 Self-Running LaboratoriesAutomate herb grinding, essence extraction, elixir distillation – even transmute ore into Philosopher's S…